atayardimci/hlp21-group-09/docs/Symbol-Interface.md

 ```
 Updated new Symbol model to include PortNumber PortType and HostId 27/02/2021
 ```
-//Add this to Helpers.fs so that both Sheet & Symbol can use it. type PortInfo = {
+//Add this to CommonTypes.fs so that both Sheet & Symbol can use it. type PortInfo = {
     Pos : XYPos
     PortNumber : int option